Evan Giltaire

-Evan Giltaire (born 21 November 2006) is a French racing driver who last competed in the Formula Regional European Championship for ART Grand Prix.
+Evan Giltaire (born 21 November 2006) is a French racing driver.

-Giltaire was the 2023 French F4 and 2025 Formula Regional Middle East champion.
+Giltaire is the reigning Super Formula Lights champion for B-Max Racing Team.
+He was also the 2023 French F4 and 2025 Formula Regional Middle East champion.
+He previously competed in the Formula Regional European Championship for ART Grand Prix.

 Career

-Karting
+Karting (2018–2023)

 Giltaire began competitively karting in 2018, where he came seventh in the French Championship in his class, and 11th in the Rotax Max Challenge Grand Finals.
-He had his breakout year in karting in 2022, where the Frenchman won the SKUSA SuperNationals XXV and the IAME Warriors Final in the X30 Senior classes.
+Giltaire had his breakout year in karting in 2022, where he won the SKUSA SuperNationals XXV and the IAME Warriors Final in the X30 Senior classes.
 Giltaire came fourth in the IAME Euro Series in the X30 Senior category, and came fifth in the CIK-FIA Karting European Championship.

 In 2023, Giltaire combined his French F4 Championship campaign winning year with karting and came third in the IAME Winter Cup in the X30 Senior class.
 Throughout his karting career he also competed in various WSK events and in the contested the CIK-FIA Karting World Championship various times but had little success.

-Formula 4
+Formula 4 (2023)

 After being a finalist of the 2022 Richard Mille Young Talent Academy shootout, Giltaire made his single-seater debut in the 2023 French F4 Championship where he was instantly in the title fight with compatriot, Enzo Peugeot and Canadian 2022 FEED Racing winner, Kevin Foster.
 In his campaign he claimed 6 wins, 8 poles and 13 podiums and fought with Peugeot until the final race at Circuit Paul Ricard he pipped Peugeot to the title by four points.

-Formula Regional
+Formula Regional (2023–2025)

 2023

 After his title winning campaign, Giltaire would compete in the final two rounds of the 2023 Formula Regional European Championship with ART Grand Prix, as a guest driver.
 Giltaire would have a highest finish of 11th place, achieved at the second race of his debut round at Circuit Zandvoort.
-He would place 3rd out of 9 guest drivers in the championship standings.
+He would place third out of nine guest drivers in the championship standings.